-Jordan Boyle Goes from No Programming Background to the Sole Developer of the NCSU Lab Management App
+Jordan Boyle: From No Programming Background to Sole Developer of NCSU’s Lab Management App

 In today’s installment of our rapid developer profile series, we are featuring Jordan Boyle, Software Developer and Business Engineer at NC State University.
 Hear how he became the sole developer to build the universities Lab Management application.

 1. What is your education and professional background?
 Did you have any prior development experience?

 I got my Bachelors from NC State in Business Information Technology.
 I have been programming on calculators since 7th grade.
 I took some courses on programming in high school and college but no official programming experience before Mendix.
 I was hired at NC State as an intern.
 I was part of the process of figuring out if we wanted to program something ourselves or get it out of the box.
 We ended up going with Mendix and I volunteered to be the first Mendix developer at NC State.
 The rest is history.

 2. How were you introduced to Mendix?
 What was your initial reaction?

 Our customers have very different needs but share a common purpose.
 No solution fit perfectly out-of-the-box.
 And the off the shelf solutions were too expensive and would require extensive customization.
 There was no one size fits all kind of solution.
 We realized we would need to develop this ourselves.
 We started looking at different platforms and decided Mendix would be the most useful to build our own solution.